hoverflies

 Photos 26-5-2016.

 Criorhina floccosa.
 Genus: Criorhina.
 Family hoverflies (Syrphidae).
-Criorhina floccosa.
+Buff-tailed Bumblefly (Criorhina floccosa).
 Genus: Criorhina.
 Family hoverflies (Syrphidae).

 Fairly large hoverfly with an orange hairy thorax and rear part of the abdomen.
 Front part of the abdomen with pale yellow hair.
 Quite rare in the Netherlands.
 Seen in the garden for the first time.